 - Healing Factor

-- Resistance to telepathy—like his physical strength, corresponding roughly to his level of rage
+- Resistance to Psychic Powers — like his physical strength, the degree corresponds roughly with his level of rage

-- Ability to see ghosts, astral forms, etc.
+- Ability to see ghosts, astral projections, etc.

 - The ability to sense the exact spot where he was irradiated, and unerringly find his way back to the area.
-This was later revealed to be the Hulk sensing the corpse of his evil future self, the Maestro, who, in a clash between modern-day Hulk and Maestro, was sent back through time to the instant of the original gamma bomb detonation in a last-ditch effort to kill him.
+This was later revealed to be the Hulk sensing the corpse of his evil future self, the Maestro, who, in a clash with the modern-day Hulk, was sent back through time to the original gamma bomb detonation in a last-ditch effort to kill him.

-- Bruce Banner is the premier human expert on radiation - specifically, gamma radiation - in the entire Marvel U, with Reed Richards and even Doctor freaking Doom admitting his superiority in that field.
-Not a power, as such but still pretty impressive, given that the former discovers new universes regularly and the latter invented time travel.
+- Bruce Banner is the premier human expert on radiation - specifically, gamma radiation - in the Marvel universe, with Reed Richards, Doctor Octopus and even Doctor "Insufferable Genius" Doom admitting his superiority in that field.
+Not a power as such but still pretty impressive, given that Richards discovers new universes regularly and Doom invented time travel.
 Bruce invented a time machine by accident, back when he was still employed as a weapons designer.
 One of the places his intelligence is taken advantage of is in the Lighter and Softer Marvel Adventures continuity, where he and Tony Stark are the scientific minds of the Avengers.
-It has also been emphasized in recent issues of The Incredible Hulk where Banner (temporarily) lost the ability to transform and made up for it with a bag full of gadgets.
+It has also been emphasized during Greg Pak's Hulk run where Banner (temporarily) lost the ability to transform and made up for it with a bag full of gadgets.